41y08h/fquery/README.md

 ### QueryClient

-A `QueryClient` is uesd to interact with the query cache.
+A `QueryClient` is used to interact with the query cache.
 It is made available throughout the app using a `QueryClientProvider`. **It can be configured to change the default configurations of the queries.**

 ```dart
 final queryClient = QueryClient(